Rone10/ligaye_dot_com/documents/base-knowledge.md

     *   Database interactions **must** occur via functions defined in `_queries.ts` files within feature slices, using the Drizzle ORM interface.
 Do not use the base Supabase client directly for table access.
     *   Assume all required Shadcn UI components are installed in `components/ui/` and ready for import.
     *   Remember to **`await db()`** when accessing the Drizzle client instance.
+*   **Page Props in Next.js 15:** When working with page.tsx components in Next.js 15, props are now returned as promises and must be awaited before usage.
+This is a significant change from previous versions:
+    ```tsx
+    // In page.tsx
+    interface PageProps {
+        params: Promise<{id: string}>
+    }
+    export default async function Page({ params }: PageProps) {
+      // CORRECT: Await the params.id before using it
+      const id = await params.id;

+      // INCORRECT: This will not work as expected
+      // const id = params.id;

+      // Use the awaited value in your component
+      return <YourComponent id={id} />;
+    }
+    ```
+    This applies to all props passed to page components, including `params`, `searchParams`, and any other props.
+Always remember to wrap them in a promise and await these values before using them in your component logic or passing them to child components.

 ---